mnkvsoft/ArgValidation/README.md

 ```
 ## Get started

-All checks begin with a reference to the static class `Arg`.
+All checks begin with a reference to the static class `Arg`

-Then there are 2 ways:
+### Basic validation

-- Call the Validate method, which provides all the possible methods for validation the argument using a fluent API.
+Call the Validate method, which provides all the possible methods for validation the argument using a fluent API

 ```cs
 // example